residential gate call box

 5. Substation sends signal to gate opener.
 When the gate opens, the visitor can enter the property.

-Now that you’re familiar with how they works, let’s review some of the ways a call box fails to meet your property’s needs.
+Now that you’re familiar with how call boxes work, let’s review how they fail to meet your property’s needs.

 Here are a few drawbacks to gate call boxes: